Dayvid-San/Dayvid-San/README.md

 - 🤖 I code apps and bots to my games
 - 🤓 I started with java, python and mysql at school to help me with my homework
 - 🔬 I appreciate physics and everything about outer space a lot since I was young
-- 📈 The commodity market and the relationship between different cultures catch my attention
+- 📈 The global market and the relationship between different cultures catch my attention

 #